borntofrappe/learning-d3/Swooshing Lines/README.md

 # Swooshing Lines

-Recreate the visualization from [the 2021 state of CSS survey](https://2021.stateofcss.com/en-US/technologies/css-in-js) highlighting CSS libraries with an animated line chart.
+Recreate one of the visualization from [the 2021 state of CSS survey](https://2021.stateofcss.com/en-US/technologies/css-in-js) highlighting CSS technologies with an animated line chart.

 ## Data

 The script includes the data from the cited resource repeating the following structure for every label.
+I chose the CSS-in-JS data out of the three discussed technologies.

 ```js
 {